Sunflower Season 2 – Dark Humor in a Murder Mystery

 Q: Who are the main characters in Season 2?

-A: The main characters in Season 2 include Sonu, played by Sunil Grover, and new additions like the character played by Ada Sharma.
-The season also features a variety of supporting characters who contribute to the intricate plot and comedic elements of the series.
+A: The main characters in Season 2 include Sonu, played by Sunil Grover, and the character played by Ada Sharma.
+The season also features a variety of supporting characters who contribute to the intricate plot and comedic elements.

 Q: Is “Sunflower” Season 2 suitable for family viewing?

-A: While “Sunflower” Season 2 contains dark humor and deals with murder and mystery, it avoids explicit content and vulgarity, making it relatively family-friendly.
-However, due to its mature themes and dark comedic elements, it may be more suitable for older teens and adults.
+A: While “Sunflower” Season 2 contain dark humor and deals with murder and mystery.
+It avoids explicit content and vulgarity, making it relatively family-friendly.
+Due to its mature themes and dark comedic elements, it may be more suitable for older teens and adults.